 Knowing how to clean up Android phone internal memory is not that straightforward, and finding the best Android cleanup app is not a simple process between so many options available.

 We hope this informative article was valuable, helping you get some more extra storage space without having to buy a new smartphone.

 Usually, every new update takes a little more storage space than the previous version installed, as it generally offers more features.

 How do I free up space on my Android tablet?

 In general, freeing up space in a tablet, as long as it’s running on Android, has the same process as in a smartphone.
-So, if you want to know how to increase memory space on Android tablet, follow the above-mentioned steps throughout this article.
+So, if you want to know how to increase memory space on an Android tablet, follow the above-mentioned steps throughout this article.

 How to free up space on Android without deleting apps?

 You have many available procedures, mentioned above in our article if you want to know how to clear space on Android without deleting apps.
-Start by deleting cache data, erase unused WhatsApp media files, get rid of unused offline maps from Google Maps, clean your Downloads folder and move some data (especially media files) to an SD-card (when available), or the cloud.
+Start by deleting cache data, erase unused WhatsApp media files, get rid of unused offline maps from Google Maps, clean your Downloads folder and move some data (especially media files) to an SD card (when available), or the cloud.